 What is an escrow account?

-3 reasons your escrow payment might be going up
+3 reasons your monthly escrow payment might go up

 What is an escrow shortage?

 An escrow shortage is when your servicer doesn’t have enough funds in your escrow account to pay future property taxes or homeowners insurance premiums.
 Your mortgage servicer must notify you at least 30 days before any changes take effect and give you payment options to make up the escrow shortage amount.

 You have three options to make up an escrow shortage.
 You can:

 1. Pay the entire balance.
 You’ll typically receive a shortage coupon with the dollar amount pre-printed on it so you can pay the total amount in one lump sum.

 2. Spread the payment out.
 Some mortgage servicers give you payment options to spread the deficient balance out over a 12-month period.